Workplace Water Efficiency: Quick Tips to Save Water and Money

 Investing in cooling towers that use recycled water, such as storm water, and using cooling tower blowdown to water your landscaping are other great ways to conserve water.

 Develop a Water Management Plan

 Routinely monitor your facility’s water usage.
-If things seem off or you’re paying more than you anticipated, there’s a good chance you have efficiencies that can be corrected.
+If things seem off or you’re paying more than you anticipated, there’s a good chance you have inefficiencies that can be corrected.

 Develop a workplace water management plan to cut down on water usage and trim your water bill.
-Check regularly for leaks and make repairs as quickly as possible.
-Swap your outdated fixtures for water-efficient ones.
-Adjust your landscape-maintenance routine based on seasonal and daily weather changes.
-A few minor adjustments can add up to major cost savings and help the environment in the process.Want more ideas for sprucing up your office space place?
+By taking a few simple steps, you can save water and money, helping the environment in the process.Want more ideas for sprucing up your office space place?
 Contact Susan Touhey at The Anderson Group for tips and tools to improve your office space design, productivity and efficiency.
-Call 518-458-7726 or email email@example.com.
+Call 518-458-7726 or email firstname.lastname@example.org.